drewm27/speakerrankings/large-size.md

         - <https://www.youtube.com/watch?v=ZMfq_LMFgzc>
         - <https://www.patreon.com/posts/soundcore-motion-94933573>
 5. [Mifa Wildbox](https://www.amazon.com/MIFA-WildBox-Bluetooth-Subwoofers-Waterproof/dp/B09P85X4VB/ref=sr_1_3_pp?&_encoding=UTF8&tag=rankingspea01-20&linkCode=ur2&linkId=85d9c4ac5c610819fe00ee1253367a3a&camp=1789&creative=9325): $100
     - Positives: A really neutral frequency response across the midrange.
 Best in class bass extension.
 6 different lighting modes, or turn off the lights with a long button press.
 You will need to upgrade it to the latest 2.11 [firmware](https://www.mifa.net/en/service/support/product/WildBox) with a Windows PC, as it likely ships with 1.93.
-Sound quality and bass extension on previous firmwares wasn’t very good.
+Sound quality and bass extension on previous firmwares wasn't very good.
 To upgrade firmware, install the PC flashing tool and download firmware.
 With the speaker off, hold V+ Play V- at the same time to enter flashing mode.
 To check firmware, turn on the speaker, quickly press the M button 3 times, then quickly press the Play button 3 times (it can take a few tries).
     - Negatives: No app.
 The slightly boosted upper treble can be slightly fatiguing on-axis with certain songs.
 Some of the buttons can be confusing, “M” is the Bluetooth button and skip song is long press play, while repeat is double press play.
-The plastic case isn’t textured or rubberized like other speakers and some may find it feels cheap.
+The plastic case isn't textured or rubberized like other speakers and some may find it feels cheap.
 If [dropped it may break internally and sound strange](https://www.reddit.com/r/Bluetooth_Speakers/s/wD4DFAe3RX).
 I'd recommend only buying it from a place with free returns just in case it was damaged in shipping.
     - Max Volume: 106db
     - Bass Extension: 45hz
     - Weight: 3.42lbs / 1.55kg